Deans of Colleges / Directors of Services

 - What is my health and safety management system and am I confident that all that needs to done is being done?

 You really should be in a position to respond positively to the above or be confident that you have sufficient systems and people in place to ensure simple issues such as these are being addressed successfully.

 However, sometimes it just boils down to this - can you answer the following positively?

 - If a HSE Inspector was to request a meeting with you tomorrow are you satisfied that you will be able to demonstrate you have systems in place within your College / Service that not only identifies risk, but also ensures these risks are suitably managed and reduced so no one is harmed?

 Every year you and your health and safety monitoring team should undertake a College / Service-wide self-audit of your activities and controls.
 Normally this will take the form of completing a checklist and undertaking sample inspections to prove to yourselves that what's being said is actually happening.

 The results of this self-audit should highlight what your College / Service is doing well and what areas require more effort or support.
-A copy of this self-audit should be forwarded to Health and Safety Services.
+A copy of this self-audit should be forwarded to Health and Safety.

 Health and Safety Services Auditing

 Health and Safety Services will undertake periodic audits of health and safety management systems across the University and of selected Colleges and Departments.
 Such audits may be themed (subject / item specific) of be a formal audit to monitor compliance against University policies and applicable legislation within your College / Department.

-Summary Reports of Health and Safety audits are presented to the University's Health and Safety Committee and are considered in greater detail by the Health and Safety Task Group.
+Summary Reports of Health and Safety audits are presented to the University's Health and Safety Committee and are considered in greater detail by the Health and Safety Emergency Management Task Group.